 NRPHD-708.
 Advanced Health Policy and Advocacy.
 This course equips students with the skills necessary to develop, evaluate, and provide leadership in improving the health of the public through health policy development and the education of policy makers regarding nursing and patient outcomes recognizing the critical need for health equity in services and outcomes.
 Students will evaluate the health policy making processes and the disparities in both the US and international health care delivery systems.
 Students will use policy theory to critically evaluate the current and historic policies, laws, and financial incentives that affect health care delivery and nursing practice.
 They will explore how health services research can motivate change in public health and policy-making.
 They will apply principles of organizational change, cultural effectiveness and evaluate components of leadership necessary for public health improvement.
 Students will participate in a selected health policy-making process.
 Prerequisite: Graduate standing 3 s.h.
 (3,0,0)

 NRPHD-800 Mentored Teaching.
 Demonstration of synthesis of knowledge gained in previous coursework by participating in all phases of the teaching role including classroom sessions, online learning activities, clinical experiences, or simulation laboratory.
 In this synthesis course students are mentored by experienced educators in either an academic or practice setting.
-3 s.h.
+Prerequisite courses: NURSM 703 Instructional Processes and NURSM 615 Online Methodologies (to be taken in that order) 3 s.h.
 (0,0,3)